 Here’s a simple example of an operation which contains no mutexes, but is still not lock-free.
 Initially, X = 0.
 As an exercise for the reader, consider how two threads could be scheduled in a way such that neither thread exits the loop.

 Nobody expects a large application to be entirely lock-free.
 Typically, we identify a specific set of lock-free operations out of the whole codebase.
-For example, in a lock-free queue, there might be a handful of lock-free operations such as push, pop, perhaps isEmpty, and so on.
+For example, in a lock-free queue, there might be a handful of lock-free operations such as push

 Herlihy & Shavit, authors of The Art of Multiprocessor Programming, tend to express such operations as class methods, and offer the following succinct definition of lock-free (see slide 150): “In an infinite execution, infinitely often some method call finishes.”
 In other words, as long as the program is able to keep calling those lock-free operations, the number of completed calls keeps increasing, no matter what.
 It is algorithmically impossible for the system to lock up during those operations.